China's Huawei Technologies 2014 profit grows 33 percent

 HONG KONG China's Huawei Technologies Ltd reported a 33 percent rise in its 2014 net profit, as the global adoption of fourth-generation (4G) mobile technology boosted sales for the world's No.2 telecommunications equipment maker.

-Global revenue rose 21 percent from a year ago to 288.2 billion yuan (31 billion pounds) in 2014 for Huawei and is expected to jump another 20 percent this year, the Shenzhen-based company said.
+Global revenue rose 21 percent from a year ago to 288.2 billion yuan ($46.51 billion) in 2014 for Huawei [HWT.UL] and is expected to jump another 20 percent this year, the Shenzhen-based company said.

 Net profit rose to 27.9 billion yuan last year, in line with the firm's own estimates, but operating margins fell to 11.9 percent from 12.2 percent in 2013, the company said at an earnings briefing on Tuesday.